jeremydhoffman/personalsite/content/authors/admin/_index.md

 In addition to his legal training, he is also a skilled health policy researcher/analyst, trained in quantitative data analysis, policy analysis, and program evaluation.

-His policy interests include: substance misuse (in particular, the misuse of prescription opioids), pharmaceutical regulation and policy, healthcare access and costs, and food policy & obesity.

-He is also currently serving as the President of the Penn State Public Policy Association (PSPPA) and is the Founding Editor and current Editor-in-Chief of the Penn State Public Policy Journal (PSPPJ), Penn Stat's student-led public policy journal.
+He is currently serving as the President of the Penn State Public Policy Association (PSPPA) and is the Founding Editor and current Editor-in-Chief of the Penn State Public Policy Journal (PSPPJ), Penn Stat's student-led public policy journal.

 {{< icon name="download" pack="fas" >}} Download his {{< staticref "uploads/resume.pdf" "newtab" >}}résumé{{< /staticref >}}.